Last Updated on

-Whether you’re using an image bank line Shutterstock or producing your own photos, make sure your readers know who to thank for their lovely visual diversion.
+Whether you’re using a place to get free images for websites or producing your own photos, make sure your readers know who to thank for their lovely visual diversion.

-There’s a price to pay when you infringe on someone else’s copyright, as Josh Ostrovsky—an instagrammer who calls himself “The Fat Jew”—is finding out the hard way.
+There’s a price to pay when you infringe on someone else’s copyright, as Josh Ostrovsky—an instagrammer who calls himself “The Fat Jew”—found out the hard way.